-Being gay in Ireland a year on from the marriage referendum
+Being gay in Ireland following the marriage referendum

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact email@example.com.